 - build-essential

-- python
+- python (version 2.6 or later)

 - diffstat

 - texinfo

 - texi2html

 - cvs

 - subversion

-- waet
+- wget

 - gawk

 - help2man

-- bochsbios (only to run gemux86 images)
+- bochsbios (only to run qemux86 images)

 Debian users can add debian.o-hand.com to their APT sources (See http://debian.o-hand.com for instructions on doing this) and then run "apt-get install qemu poky-depends poky-scripts" which will automatically install all these dependencies.
-OpenedHand can also provide VMware images with Poky and all dependencies pre-installed if required.
+Virtualisation images with Poky and all dependencies can also easily be built if required.